clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 autospec
 ########

-autospec is a tool to assist in the automated creation and maintenance of RPM packaging in |CL-ATTR|.
-Where a standard RPM build process using rpmbuild requires a tarball and :file:`.spec` file to start, autospec requires only a tarball and package name to start.
+**autospec** is a tool to assist in the automated creation and maintenance of RPM packaging in |CL-ATTR|.
+Where a standard RPM build process using :command:`rpmbuild` requires a tarball and :file:`.spec` file to start, autospec requires only a tarball and package name to start.

 .. contents::
    :local:
    :depth: 1

-..
-Todo: this should be the concept content

-..
-This guide shows you how to create RPMs with :ref:`autospec <autospec-about>`, a tool that assists in automated creation and maintenance of RPM packaging on |CL-ATTR|.

-..
-See our :ref:`autospec concept page <autospec-about>` for a detailed explaination of how ``autospec`` works on |CL|.
-For a general understanding of how RPMs work, we recommend visiting the `rpm website`_ or the `RPM Packaging Guide`_ .

 Description
 ***********

-..
-TODO
+The autospec tool attempts to infer the requirements of the :file:`.spec` file by analyzing the source code and :file:`Makefile` information.
+It will continuously run updated builds based on new information discovered from build failures until it has a complete and valid :file:`.spec` file.
+The autospec tool makes use of mock to achieve this.
+It is possible to influence the exact behavior of autospec by providing `control files`_.

+For a general understanding of how RPMs work, we recommend visiting the `rpm website`_ or the `RPM Packaging Guide`_ .

-How to use autospec
+How to use
-*******************
+**********

-Learn the autospec tool set up and workflow.
+Learn the autospec tool set up and process.

 .. contents::
    :local: